facebookReceived Some CNY Ang Bao Money? Here's How to Maximise it for the Future

 Source: Tenor

-For example, if your goal is to go on a three-week-long backpacking trip to Vietnam when the COVID-19 situation improves and we can travel again; you will need about ~$1,500.
+For example, if your goal is to go on a 6D5N trip to Osaka;Ā you will need about ~$1,200 (via the Travel Intern).

 You can set up a savings goal accordingly and deposit your money into the fund.